CCNA-Lover/introduction-to-networks/subnetting-scenario/1-design-an-IP-addressingf-scheme/tasks.md

 c.
 How many subnets does this create?<br><br>
 d.
 How many usable hosts does this create per subnet?<br><br>
 **Note**: If your answer is less than the 25 hosts required, then you borrowed too many bits.<br>
 e.
-Calculate the binary value for the first five subnets.The first two subnets have been done for you.
+Calculate the binary value for the first five subnets.
+The first two subnets have been done for you.